 Long-term loans have lower interest rates and you pay off that debt over 20 or 30 years, much like a mortgage.
 Mid-term loans are generally 12 months and have higher rates (typically around 12%) than their longer-term counterparts.

-Banks and traditional lenders don’t often offer a short-term option other than a line of credit.
-With a line of credit, you can borrow any amount from that line when you need it, but these are similar to credit cards or loans.
+Banks and traditional lenders don’t often offer a short-term option other than a line of credit, which require proof of profitability before they’ll even consider it.
+Once you have enough revenue in the bank, with a line of credit, you can borrow any amount from that line when you need it, but these are similar to credit cards or loans.
 You’ll have to make minimum monthly payments whether you have revenue coming in or not, and lines of credit have fluctuating rates you can’t budget for.

 With all of these lending options, the approval process takes typically two-to-three months and requires you to provide a long history of financial and personal paperwork.
 The lending institution will review your financial history, credit score, debt to credit ratio, and your business operations before approving or declining your loan application.

-Business or personal credit cards are relatively quick and easy to obtain and give you the freedom to spend as you wish, but they come with a credit limit and monthly minimums.
+Business or personal credit cards are relatively quick and easy to obtain and give you the freedom to spend as you wish, but they come with a credit limit and monthly minimums that don’t care about whether you have revenue coming in.
 While some offer attractive introductory interest rates, be aware that those rates often increase after the first year.
 Your rate will be based on your creditworthiness and payment history.

 Your balance accrues with interest unless you pay off your debt in full each month.
 In most cases, you will be granted larger credit limits with business credit cards than personal accounts, and you will begin to build your business credit.
 As your business credit score increases and your payment history strengthens, the credit card lender is more apt to increase your credit limit.